 Pre-registration for the 2019 4th of July parade is now closed.
 If you are still interested in joining the parade you can register on July 4th at the registration tent located on the west side of Town Hall between 10:30am and 12:00pm.

 2019 Frisco Parade Winners

 Business Category Winners

 1st Place – Next Page Books and Nosh

 3rd Place – Altus Training Center

 Non-Profit Category Winners

-The Town of Frisco gives a special thank you to 2018 parade judges: Judi Amico, Tom Connolly and Joyce Burford and to Frisco July 4th parade emcee, Roman Moore.
+The Town of Frisco offers a special thank you to all of the parade participants for taking time out of their holiday to decorate and participate in the parade, to parade judges Tom Connolly, Robert Franken and Joyce Burford and to Frisco July 4th parade emcee, Roman Moore.